toby-dixon/live-traffic-visualisation-concept/README.md

 In order for a network to be considered relevant, its name must be listed in [the network_names config](services/traffic-aggregation-server/config/config.py)

+***IMPORTANT*** - `non-communicating-service` is designed to send 400 response codes sometimes in order to illustrate what happens on a bad request.

 ## Live Visualisation

 Once this initial structure is set up - the next step would be to build a service that watches the traefik access logs